hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ```

-## Part XI: Now lets run our final application
+## Part XI: Now let's run our final application

-Now we will run our final Todo MEANjs application.
+Now we will run our final ToDo MEAN.JS application.

-To run we know which command , we have to use
+To run we know which command, we have to use

 ```
 $ node server.js